 Marvel’s Agents of S.H.I.E.L.D.

 A spin-off from the main Marvel movies, this series sees Clark Gregg reprising his role as Phil Coulson, an agent of organisation SHIELD (Strategic Homeland Intervention, Enforcement, and Logistics Division).
 Its mission?
-To investigate bizarre events and super-human sightings.
+To investigate bizarre events and super-human sightings – this is a peace-keeping agency concentrating on surveillance while superheroes are saving lives around the world.

 The Avengers: Earth’s Mightiest Heroes

-Focusing on the original Avengers team from the comics (Iron Man, Giant-Man, Hulk, Thor, and Wasp), this animated series sees the superheroes team up to fight various supervillains and other threats in order to protect Earth.
-And before you ask: no, this cartoon isn’t set in the MCU.
+Before you ask, no, this cartoon isn’t set in the MCU.
+Focusing on the original Avengers team from the comics (Iron Man, Giant-Man, Hulk, Thor, and Wasp, who are later joined by the likes of Captain America and Black Panther), this animated series sees the superheroes team up to fight various supervillains and other threats in order to protect Earth.
+The series kicks off with 75 of the world’s most dangerous baddies being released at the same time – a nightmare day at the office for our heroes, but great fun for us as viewers.

 Pick of The Litter